-Deadline Offer: If you do not meet a priority criteria, or you meet 1-3 other criteria and your interests and qualifications align with the summer school, you will be offered a place should one be available after the final deadline.
+Deadline Offer: If you do not meet a priority criteria, but you meet 1-3 other criteria and your interests and qualifications align with the summer school, you will be offered a place should one be available after the final deadline

 Priority criteria (Meet 1 to qualify for a Priority Offer):

 - You are of Black or Mixed Black Ethnicity

 - You are of Asian or Mixed Asian Ethnicity

 - You live in local authority care, or have lived in care

 - You live in an area of higher socio-economic disadvantage (IMD decile 1 or 2) Find out whether this applies*.

 - You live in an area where progression to university is low (POLAR4 quintile 1) Find out whether this applies*.

 *we can assess this for you when reviewing your application

 Other accepted criteria (Meet 4 or more to qualify for a Priority Offer, meet 1-3 to qualify for a Deadline Offer)